 Tim Heidingsfelder could’ve said something as simple as, “No, Conan O’Brien and I never worked together,” or “No, we never crossed paths.”
 He could’ve said something simple as, “I don’t know what years he worked on the show, but I never had the opportunity to work with him.”
 It wouldn’t have taken much to throw me off a trail I wasn’t on in other words.
 I thought I was in the vulnerable position, trying to impress a man I never met before.
 If he characterized my question as one coming from a nerdy fan boy, I would’ve slinked off with my tail between my legs, but he didn’t know enough about The Simpsons, or his lie, to throw me off a trail I wasn’t on.
-Knowing everything I know now, I think The Simpson’s character Nelson Muntz might say, “Haw Haw!” as Tim Heidingsfelder all but sprinted away from me.
+Knowing everything I know now, I think The Simpson’s character Nelson Muntz might say, “Haw Haw!” as Tim Heidingsfelder all but sprinted to the elevators.

 Most fraudsters are smooth talkers, and we think that a late 40’s/early 50’s fraudster should know when to push and when to pull out of a conversation.
-We think that every fraudster, but particularly a seasoned fraudster should know how important it is to say something, some of the times.
-Some of the times, we have to fill the blank before others do.
+We think that every fraudster, but particularly a seasoned fraudster, should know how important it is to say something, some of the times.
+Some of the times, fraudsters have to fill in the blank before others do.
 Some of the times, it’s just as important to leave the blank alone, to allow the other party, or parties, to fill in the blank for them, as my co-worker did when he attempted to portray me as a Simpson’s nerd who knew more about the show than the actual writer.

-As a former liar, I often wonder what separates those who lied, stole and deceived a lot in their preteen years and those who continue to do so well into their adult years.
-Lying, stealing and deceiving those who loved me most almost felt like a rite of passage, but I hated it when they caught me.
-Anyone who lies, cheats, and steals is going to get caught, and they’re going to experience some level of shame and embarrassment when they do.
-The embarrassment and shame that followed prove almost painful to me.
+I don’t care how many deflections, defense mechanisms, or justifications we build up to that moment, that hurts.
+It’s especially painful when it’s someone we love, and it can to be condemnation of our character if it comes from someone who knows us better than anyone else.
+Even the best thief, liar, and cheater has to find it embarrassing and shameful in that moment.
+The embarrassment and shame that followed such exchanges proved almost painful to me when I was younger.
 My closest friends and family members stopped trusting me.
-They labeled me a liar and a thief, and the only way I found to avoid that was to stop lying and stealing.
+They labeled me a liar and a thief, and the only way I found to avoid all that was to stop lying and stealing.
 It sounds so simple, and it is, but some people enjoy deceiving people so much that they keep doing it.
-Perhaps I’m approaching this from an autobiographical stance, but I believe the dividing line happens right there.
+Perhaps I’m approaching this from an autobiographical stance, but I believe a dividing line happens right after these accusations.
+What do they do about it?
 Do they care?
-What do they do about it?
 It seems to me that a fraudster needs to develop some sort of mechanism that permits them to avoid caring about what their loved ones think of them, and once they clear that hurdle, they will feel free to lie and steal from total strangers.

 Tim Heidingsfelder’s best course of action would’ve been to offer one of the replies I offered above combined with a compliment for my knowledge.
-The reason I write the latter is that I felt he wasn’t sufficiently impressed with my knowledge.
-I worried that our conversation exposed me as nothing by a fanboy nerd.
-I felt like a fool, and I wanted to make it up to Tim, or recover my pride, but every time I entered the foyer of the hotel, Tim flew to the elevators.
+The reason I write the latter is that I felt he wasn’t sufficiently impressed with my knowledge, and I worried that our conversation exposed me as nothing by a fanboy nerd.
+I felt like a fool, and I felt compelled to make it up to Tim, or recover my pride, but every time I entered the foyer of the hotel, Tim flew to the elevators.
 The man stayed in our hotel for so long, and he did this to me so often that the pattern of his quick exits began to bother me.
 Some of them, like the one that happened below, were so exaggerated that I considered them noteworthy.

 “Why does he always do that?”
 I asked Brian, the front desk manager at the hotel.
 Just prior to that question, Brian was speaking with Tim Heidingsfelder.
-The moment Tim spotted me coming to the front desk he flew off in the other direction.
+The moment Tim spotted me coming to the front desk he flew off in the opposite direction.

 “Because you’re a nerdy fanboy, and no one wants to talk to nerdy fanboys,” Brian said.
 That was a great answer, as Brian unknowingly put the onus back on me.